 - Comcast RISE Grants: Comcast RISE is a two-year program providing grants to underserved businesses across the U.S. Each funding round focuses on a select group of cities.

 - NAV’s Small Business Grant: Financial services provider NAV offers an ongoing program to support small businesses.
-The program is currently being reimagined but is expected to open again in 2023.

 - Grants.gov: Grants.gov is the portal the federal government uses to provide grant opportunities.
 This isn’t a specific grant, but you can use the portal to find relevant opportunities.